ManyouTeam/UltimateShopEditor/README.md

-# UltimateShop
+# UltimateShopEditor

-Welcome to use UltimateShop project, this is a shop plugin for Spigot.
+Welcome to use UltimateShopEditor project, this is a addon plugin for UltimateShop.

-Consider respect my work and buy the plugin here, you can get free support, subbmit suggestion service.
-[Click to buy](https://www.spigotmc.org/resources/ultimateshop-premium-menu-dynamic-price-limits-apply-settings-sell-all-and-more-1-17-1-20.113069/)

-You can also get free version here.
-[Click to download](https://www.spigotmc.org/resources/ultimateshop-menus-limits-apply-settings-10-directly-hook-and-more-1-17-1-20.110601/)
+You can download it here.
+[Click to download]([https://www.spigotmc.org/resources/ultimateshop-menus-limits-apply-settings-10-directly-hook-and-more-1-17-1-20.110601/](https://www.spigotmc.org/resources/ultimateshopeditor-in-game-shop-editor-for-ultimateshop-plugin-w-i-p.99542/))

 I am the copyright owner of this project, and the prerequisite for granting you a GPL v3 free license is that you have followed the following actions:
 - Anyone is free to share a complete copy of this plugin, provided that you do not share it in any inappropriate places, such as pirated websites, leaked websites, etc. and/or their contact group, like Discord, QQ, Telegram, unless such websites are not profitable.
 As long as the website has advertising, paid membership, and other content, I consider it profitable.